camptocamp/GeoBI/README.rst

 Contact & contribution
 =======================

 Contribution are welcome!
-Don't hesitate to contact us for more information or tell us how you are using this project.
+Don't hesitate to contact us [1] for more information or tell us how you are using this project.
+We offer support, training and development on this project.

+[1] info at camptocamp.com